snd/fragments-user/README.md

-rights {user-id} - list the rights of user with `user-id` rights:delete {user-id} {right} - revoke `right` from user with `id` rights:insert {user-id} {right} - grant `right` to user with `id` serve [server-callback-name (default: 'server')] - start a server with `server-callback-name` as callback users [optional-user-id] - show all users or just the user with `optional-user-id` (if given) users:delete {user-id} - delete user with `user-id` users:insert {name} {email} {password} - insert user
+rights {user-id} - list the rights of user with `user-id` rights:delete {user-id} {right} - revoke `right` from user with `id` rights:insert {user-id} {right} - grant `right` to user with `id` users [optional-user-id] - show all users or just the user with `optional-user-id` (if given) users:delete {user-id} - delete user with `user-id` users:insert {name} {email} {password} - insert user